-My career interests in psychiatry are broad.
+My career interests in psychiatry remain broad.
 I came to the field late after seriously considering fields like cardiology, radiation oncology, and critical care.
-I find the science and art of psychiatry to be uniquely fascinating, and I especially love how our field is team driven and intersects with so many of humanity's biggest questions.
-My primary interests right now are medical education, psychotic disorders and SPMI, and evidence-based mental health.
-I’ve gotten to explore and grow in all of these areas while on my Blake rotation.
+I find the science and art of psychiatry to be uniquely fascinating, and I especially love how our field is team-driven and intersects with so many of humanity's biggest questions.
+My primary interests right now are medical education, community psychiatry, and evidence-based mental health.

 On a personal level, I'm a North Carolinian who had no exposure to New England prior to residency.
 I grew up in Charlotte, went to undergrad at the University of Alabama where I studied biochemistry, and then went straight into medical school at UNC.
 I was pretty nervous about the potential culture shock of moving up North and living in a big city.
 In fact, I had only visited Boston once before I moved here for residency, and that was for my residency interview.
 I have absolutely loved it so far!
-The people both inside and outside the hospital are incredibly nice, and I found it super easy to find a community to settle into with so many diverse people and opportunities.
+The people, both inside and outside the hospital, are incredibly nice, and I found it super easy to find a community with so many diverse people and opportunities.
 The summer is beautiful and there is always something to do on the weekends.
-I've spent a lot of weekends hiking and camping in New Hampshire, checking out new restaurants in China Town and Fenway, and spending time with my co-interns.
+I've spent a lot of weekends hiking and camping in New Hampshire, checking out new restaurants in Chinatown and Fenway, and spending time with my co-residents.
 I really can't emphasize enough how incredibly kind, friendly, and fun my co-residents and faculty are.
 They are definitely the best part of our program.